energywebfoundation/origin/docs/user-guide-glossary.md

 - The system should automatically create a bid once every defined demand time frame with the right specifications
 - The system should periodically create bids from the start until the end of the demand duration

+## Order

+An order can be either a sell offer or a buy offer.
+Orders are collected in a a digital [order book](#order-book).
+A buy order is called a ['bid'](#bid) and a sell order is called an ['ask'](#ask).

+## Order Book

+An exchange where the buy orders, called ['bids'](#bid), and sell orders, called ['asks'](#ask), are openly displayed with offered volumes and ordered by price.

+The bid price is the highest price a buyer is willing to pay for a commodity, while the ask price is the lowest price that a seller is willing to accept.
+A trade occurs when the seller and buyer agree on a price.
+This means that either a buyer matches the lowest ask price available in the order book by posting a bid with the same price (or higher) or a seller matches the lowest available bid price by posting an ask of the same price (or lower).

+The idea behind an order book exchange is to create an open and transparent marketplace.
+A marketplace should enable efficient and discrimination-free trading between interested parties.
+Because of the open order book, all market participants have information about the offered prices, volumes, and liquidity of the commodity at all times.
+This is in stark contrast to over-the-counter (OTC) trading which relies on bilateral deals and intransparent broker-dealer networks to facilitate trades.

+Order book exchanges are an effective way to define the market price of some commodity, as there is constant price discovery happening by transparently matching supply and demand.
+The settlement price of the last trade that was created by buyers and sellers defines the market price of a commodity.
+Instead of bilateral trades that are mostly kept private and where the price discovery is a result of bargaining, an order book exchange is often a very good reflection of the actual demand and supply that exists on the market.
+The market price is a good indicator of the value a commodity has to all participants, as anyone could have bought the commodity for this price on the exchange.

+Next to the market price, there is other information available in the open order book.
+There is, for example, the spread.
+Bids are ordered from the highest to the lowest price and asks are ordered from lowest to highest price.
+The spread is the difference between the highest bid price and the lowest ask price.
+The spread has to be closed for a trade to happen.
+The spread is usually an indicator of the liquidity of the commodity.
+If there are a lot of trades, the spread is usually small because many people put in bids and asks that are close to the last settlement price.